sebnitu/vrembem/packages/notice/README.md

 ### `notice_state_[value]`

-A type modifier that changes the visual context of a notice.
+Adds styles for changing the look and feel of a notice to better reflect the urgency or status.

 ```html
 <div class="notice notice_state_danger">